discordjs/guide/guide/popular-topics/permissions-extended.md

 ## Missing permissions

-During your development you will likely run into `DiscordAPIError: Missing Permissions` at some point.
+During your development, you will likely run into `DiscordAPIError: Missing Permissions` at some point.
 This error can be caused by one of the following:

 - Your bot is missing the needed permission to execute this action in it's calculated base or final permissions (requirement changes based on the type of action you are trying to execute).
 - You provided an invalid permission number while trying to create overwrites.
 (The calculator on the apps page returns decimal values while the developer documentation lists the flags in hex.
 Make sure you are not mixing the two and don't use the hex prefix `0x` where not applicable)